tedneward/Azgaarnoth/Classes/Wizard/Psionics.md

 > ### Your Psionic Focus
 > Every member of the Psionics tradition has a story about how their psionic focus came into their life.
 Consider how you found yours and what form it takes.
 > The event that brought your psionic focus to you probably holds personal significance.
 Did your master give it to you upon the completion of your apprenticeship?
 Was it awarded to you when you graduated from your academy of wizardry?
-Did it call to you in a jeweler’s shop?
+Did it call to you in a jeweler's shop?
 Was it associated with the moment when your psionic powers first manifested?
 One morning, did you wake up with it humming under your pillow?
 > The form your psionic focus takes is also yours to define, likely being a reflection of how your magic came into being, a symbol of your own psyche, or an item you use to focus your thoughts.
-It is a handheld object that has special meaning to you, but that can’t be a weapon or magic item.
-Perhaps it’s a childhood memento, the skull of an alien creature, a crystal that makes you feel a certain way, a coin that only lands on its edge, a fire- scarred planchette, or any other enigmatic personal relic.
+It is a handheld object that has special meaning to you, but that can't be a weapon or magic item.
+Perhaps it's a childhood memento, the skull of an alien creature, a crystal that makes you feel a certain way, a coin that only lands on its edge, a fire- scarred planchette, or any other enigmatic personal relic.
 > However the object arrived and whatever form it takes, your psionic focus is now yours, and you decide how to handle it.
 Will you mount it on a wand or staff?
 Would you prefer to wear it on a necklace or circlet?
 Have you embedded it into the cover of your spellbook?
 Wherever you put it, you can now channel your magic through it, and it is a sign of your membership in the revered tradition of psionic wizardry.

 ## Psionic Devotion
 *2nd-level Psionics feature*
-Starting at the 2nd level, your study of psionics begins to unleash your mind’s potential.
+Starting at the 2nd level, your study of psionics begins to unleash your mind's potential.
 When you gain this feature, choose one of the following cantrips: friends, mage hand, or message.
-You learn that cantrip if you don’t already know it, and it doesn’t count against the number of wizard cantrips you know.
+You learn that cantrip if you don't already know it, and it doesn't count against the number of wizard cantrips you know.

 While your psionic focus is on your person, you can cast the chosen cantrip as a bonus action, requiring no components, and with the modification listed below:

 * **[friends](../../Magic/Spells/friends.md)**.
-When the spell ends, the target doesn’t become hostile to you.
+When the spell ends, the target doesn't become hostile to you.
 * **[mage hand](../../Magic/Spells/mage-hand.md)**.
 You can make the hand invisible when you cast the spell, and controlling the spell is a bonus action for you.
 * **[message](../../Magic/Spells/message.md)**.
-You don’t need to point toward the target or whisper your message out loud.
+You don't need to point toward the target or whisper your message out loud.

 ## Thought Form
 *6th-level Psionics feature*